 Earned Income for Services

-1. Ask individuals served to pay an equal portion of full cost of the service.
-Examples include neighborhood associations, clubs and worship centers.
+1. Ask individuals served to pay an equal portion of the full cost of the service.
+Examples include neighborhood associations, clubs, and worship centers.

 2. Request that the individual served pay for part of the service cost.
 This payment can range from a token fee (i.e., a dollar) to 99 percent of the true cost of the activity.